IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-csharp-dotnet.md

 ## Interface

-The `BidstreamClient` class allows you to decrypt UID2 advertising tokens into raw UID2s.
+The `BidstreamClient` class allows you to decrypt UID2 tokens into raw UID2s.
 For details on the bidding logic for handling user opt-outs, see [DSP Integration Guide](../guides/dsp-guide.md).

-The `SharingClient` class allows you to encrypt raw UID2 into UID2 advertising tokens, as well as decrypt UID2 advertising tokens into raw UID2s.
+The `SharingClient` class allows you to encrypt raw UID2s into UID2 tokens and decrypt UID2 tokens into raw UID2s.

 :::note
 When you use an SDK, you do not need to store or manage decryption keys.